Brick Court Chambers

 • Add To Shortlisth

-Other notable cases include acting for John Walker at every stage of the Walker v Innospec litigation, which concluded in a landmark Supreme Court judgment upholding the right of Mr Walker and his husband (and thousands of other civil partners and same-sex married couples) to the same pension benefits as spouses of the opposite sex; and for Sebastian Holdings Inc in its mammoth dispute with Deutsche Bank; and for Iveco in competition damages claims in the wake of the European Commission’s Trucks decision.
+• In civil liberties and human rights, the Walker v Innospec litigation, which concluded in a landmark Supreme Court judgment upholding the right of John Walker and his husband (and thousands of other civil partners and same-sex married couples) to the same pension benefits as spouses of the opposite sex.
+Max acted for Mr Walker at every stage, from the Employment Tribunal (unled) to the Supreme Court (led by Martin Chamberlain QC, as he then was).

 Expand All